 39. Zanze’s Cheesecakes: A quaint bakery with a small menu of traditional cheesecakes, there are only a few flavor options but Zanze’s make each of them ever so well.
 With such a small menu the bakery can really focus on making their sugary treats extra scrumptious, and there’s just something so wonderful about the plain ole’ classic and original cheesecake.
 (Balboa Terrace)

 40. Original Joes: Two words – BUTTER CAKE.
-Okay, so this spot is actually an Italian restaurant (ohhh the ravioli).
+Okay, so this spot is actually an Italian restaurant in North Beach (ohhh the ravioli).
 BUT the butter cake is by far one of the best desserts in San Francisco, so I couldn’t leave it off this list.
 My friends have been gushing about it for ages, and once I tried it, I finally understood the ridiculous obsession.

 Imagine warm butter cake with a scoop of vanilla gelato on top, fresh berries, and chocolate sauce – mmmm.
 And one of the main ingredients – butter, of course.
 An absolute must-have.
 It’s definitely for sharing, as it’s super rich and a bit heavy.
 Psst – there’s a location in Daly City if you find yourself on the peninsula.
 (North Beach)